 Generally, financial need is determined by calculating the difference between a student's resources and expected expenses.
 For students who do not meet the criteria to be considered independent, parents' income and assets are included in the calculation of resources.
-Students with exceptional circumstances should consult with the Financial Aid Office.
+Students with exceptional circumstances should consult with the Office of Enrollment Services.